About Eat Wheat

 Jordan Hildebrand, Former Assistant Director of Communications, Kansas Wheat

 Jordan Hildebrand is a May 2014 graduate of Kansas State University with a degree in agricultural communications and journalism.
 She grew up on a small crop and livestock operation outside of Stafford.
 While in college Jordan stayed busy with activities within the College of Agriculture.
 She was the president of the College of Agriculture’s Student Council, editor of the Kansas State Agriculturist, an active member in the Alpha Zeta ag honorary fraternity, an Ag Ambassador and continued her involvement with Kansas FFA.
 She also brings work experience from the IGP Institute as the former assistant to the distance education coordinator, from Washington D.C. were she interned with Senator Jerry Moran and as a public relations director from multiple organizations on K-State’s campus.

 Jill Ladd, MPH, RDN, LD

-Jill Ladd is a Registered Dietitian and contributing writer for the EatWheat.org website, where she shares nutrition information, cooking tips and recipes with readers.
+Jill Ladd is a Registered Dietitian and a former contributing writer for the eatwheat.org website, where she shared nutrition information, cooking tips and recipes with readers.
 Jill developed a passion for food and nutrition at a young age growing up on a farm in South Central Kansas.
 She received her Bachelor of Science in Dietetics from Kansas State University and completed a dietetic internship at Vanderbilt University Medical Center in Nashville, Tennessee.
 In December 2015, Jill completed her Masters of Public Health through Creighton University.
 Jill has extensive experience in administering Child Nutrition Programs and believes its important to teach children about the benefits of eating a balanced diet and creating lifelong healthy eating habits.